lavdiu/DemoProject/README.md

 ```

 #### Database Access
-To access the Database, use the following credentials:
+To explore the database structure and data, use the following credentials:
 ```
 Database Type: MariaDB
 Host: localhost